 Yes, it has the familiar matrix grill.
 Yes, there are the brand’s signature quad round headlamps.
 It also has the flared rear fenders you find on Continental.
 All the Bentley styling cues are there.
 But instead of integrating them into an original Bentley chassis with true Bentley proportions, they’ve pasted them onto an Audi.

 Bentley tells us Bentayga is an all new SUV with new body panels and mechanical components, which is all true.
-But it can’t escape the basic proportions of its predecessor which put the designers in a very tight box.
+But it can’t escape the basic proportions of the VW Group’s MLB platform which put the designers in a very tight box.
 A box they weren’t – as far as I’m concerned – able to successfully work their way out of.
 The upshot is you have a very, and I want to emphasize, VERY good driving SUV in a not very good looking package.
 And, that is a shame.

 Apparently, however, looks count for little in this category because Bentley has already sold every Bentayga they will build for the next year even after upping the production from 3,000 to 5,500 units per year.
 That’s a lot of very expensive SUVs, my friends.

 Now let me go on the record as saying no one needs a $230,000 plus SUV.
 You can get a very nice Land Rover Sport SVR, Maserati Levante, or even a fully loaded Cadillac Escalade for less than half that money.
 They’ll each do almost everything Bentayga does.
 They’ll go anywhere and carry four or more of your best friends in a high degree of comfort and luxury.
 But none of them will ever be a Bentley.
 And that’s the point.